Patrick Montgomery: New York – Killiam Shows and Film Production

 Montgomery moved to New York in 1974 and landed a job with Killiam Shows, Inc., a company founded in the early 1950s by Paul Killiam to acquire, restore and distribute American silent films and produce television programs about them.
 While with Killiam, he was involved in the restoration and distribution of many classic films, including F.W.
 Murnau’s Sunrise (1927) and It (1927), starring Clara Bow.

 Montgomery was also a founding member of the Non-Theatrical Film Distributors Association in 1974.
 His first film as a producer/director (with Luciano Martenengo) was George Melies: Cinema Magician (1978), produced for Blackhawk Films, followed by The Man You Loved To Hate (1979), a co-production with the BBC and Norddeutscher Rundfunk.
 In his New York Times review, Vincent Canby called The Man You Loved To Hate “cinema history of both entertaining and high order.”

 In 1979, Montgomery formed Archive Film Productions, Inc. In 1980 he produced the documentary John Schelsinger Directs the Tales of Hoffmann for the newly formed Bravo Channel and in 1981 served as the line producer for an independent feature film called New York Beat, starring a then unknown Jean Michel Basquiat, which was eventually released in 2000 as Downtown 81.
 In 1982, he directed and produced The Compleat Beatles with Delilah Films, which was distributed by MGM/UA Home Video. and released theatrically by Teleculture, Inc in 1984.
 The Compleat Beatles was one of the first original productions to be awarded Platinum status by the RIAA for sales of over $2 million in the nascent home video market.
 This was followed by Rock and Roll: The Early Days (1984) and British Rock: The First Wave (1985), both released by RCA/Columbia Home Video.
+In a 2025 article, The New York Times described The Compleat Beatles as “The Great Beatles Documentary That’s Nearly Impossible to See (Legally).”

 In 1985, he served as Archival Consultant on eighteen documentaries produced for Pepsi’s A Walk Thru Rock touring show, and in the same capacity on the NBC Network tribute Looney Tunes 50th Anniversary (1986).
 In 1987 he produced the TV special We’ll Be Right Back about classic television commercials for Nickelodeon, and in 1989 produced Creepy Classics, an original video release for Hallmark Cards about classic horror films.

 From 1993 to 1995, he served as Executive Producer on a number of programs for A & E's Biography series, including films about Bing Crosby, Sid Caesar, Sammy Davis Jr, Humphrey Bogart, and Milton Berle.